-The Spiritual Directors of Ananda, Nayaswamis Jyotish and Devi, received the award on November 17, 2017 in the Tillman Chapel at the United Nations Church Center in New York City.
+The Spiritual Directors of Ananda, Nayaswami Jyotish and Nayaswami Devi, received the award on November 17, 2017 in the Tillman Chapel at the United Nations Church Center in New York City.

 “Institute of International Social Development recognizes spiritual leaders and the UN leadership which we believe can transform the world,” said Shomik Chaudhuri, President of IISD.
 “There are very few leaders like Jyotish and Devi.
 We are honored to give them the Global Ambassador Peace Award for the inspiring ways Ananda brings Paramhansa Yogananda’s spiritual wisdom to life today.”

 “Yogananda’s mission,” explained Nayaswami Jyotish, “was to spread the teachings of meditation and Kriya Yoga as tools for the evolution of personal and planetary consciousness.
 He came to show how everyone can use meditation to enhance their daily life.”